Phlebotomy Certification Boulder, Colorado

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing study materials provided to you by the certification agency.
 Every agency has examination materials based on their certification exams.
 Be sure to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly grow your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to attempt the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to attempt the national certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your official certification is provided in your account.
 Your digital copy, and your NPS transcripts, should be downloaded and printed for use as proof of certification.